Contona1215/Python-Testing-Model/README.md

 ## Ethical Considerations

 - **Describe potential negative impacts of using your model**:
-  - **Math or software problems**: The model consists more about the 0's in the target varibale than the 1's, which is a uncomprehensive result in the public.
+  - **Math or software problems**: The data has an artificially high proportion of 1s (defaults), typically we would expect less than 1% 1s (default) in a credit default problem.
-  - **Real-world risks: who, what, when or how**: The relatively poor performance of the ratio of Black-to-White and Hispanic-to-White might cause the controversy of civil right or gender equity.
-When the model is used to increase people's credit limits, blacks and Hispanics receive less credit increases than similarly matched whites.
+  - **Real-world risks: who, what, when or how**: The values of the adverse impact ratio of Black & Hispanic people and Hispani & White people might cause the controversy of civil rights or gender equity.
+When the model is used to increase people's credit limits, Black & Hispanic people receive less credit increases than similarly situated whites.
 - **Describe potential uncertainties relating to the impacts of using your model**:
   - **Math or software problems**: Implicit bias may exist in the model data.
   - **Real-world risks: who, what, when or how**: May exposed to well-known risks such as DDOS or man-in-the-middle attacks, and packages it depends on could potentially be hacked to conceal an attack payload.